 Are you one of the 26 million Americans who suffer from diabetes?
 You may be wondering if dental implants are right for you.
+Are dental implants the best choice for diabetics?
 The answer is clearly yes — if your diabetes is well under control.
 In fact, dental implants may be the best choice for controlled diabetics with clear advantages over denture alternatives.
 Here’s why.

 How Diabetes Affects the Body & the Healing Process

 As the disease progresses, diabetes can interfere with numerous body processes, especially wound healing, which can make dental implants challenging.
 Diabetes is a condition that affects how the body regulates glucose — a basic sugar derived through the digestion process that’s a source of energy and body function.
 The body must maintain proper glucose levels in a certain range: too low or too high can impede body function.
 The body regulates glucose levels through insulin, which is produced by the pancreas to regulate glucose levels.